 Serving all of West Virginia, West Virginia Personal Injury Lawyer – FAQ

 Many of our clients have similar questions when it comes to filing a personal injury lawsuit.
 For that reason, we have included a list of the more frequently asked questions and provided answers in the hopes that they will serve as a useful quick reference guide for potential clients.
 At The Masters Law Firm – serving all of West Virginia – a personal injury lawyer can provide you and your family with sound legal counsel.
-Read through our verdicts and settlements to see what we have been able to achieve for our past clients, or contact our personal injury lawyers today to schedule a free consultation.

 - What is a personal injury case?